flyteorg/flyte/rsts/concepts/component_architecture/flytepropeller_architecture.rst

 #.
 The WorkflowExecutor observes a completed downstream node
 #.
 A NodeHandler observes state change and explicitly enqueues its owner (For example, K8s pod informer observes completion of a task)

-The WorkerPool is implemented as a collection of Go routines, one for each worker.
+The WorkerPool is implemented as a collection of goroutines, one for each worker.
 Using this lightweight construct, FlytePropeller can scale to 1000s of workers on a single CPU.
 Workers continually poll the WorkQueue for workflows.
 On success, the workflow is executed (passed to WorkflowExecutor).

 WorkflowExecutor
 ----------------

 The WorkflowExecutor is responsible for handling high-level workflow operations.
-This includes maintaining the workflow phase (For example: running, failing, succeeded, etc.) according to the underlying node phases and administering pending cleanup operations.
+This includes maintaining the workflow phase (for example: running, failing, succeeded, etc.) according to the underlying node phases and administering pending cleanup operations.
 For example, aborting existing node evaluations during workflow failures or removing FlyteWorkflow CRD finalizers on completion to ensure the CRD is deleted.
-Additionally, at the conclusion of each evaluation round, the WorkflowExecutor updates the FlyteWorkflow CRD with updated metadata fields to track status between evaluation iterations.
+Additionally, at the conclusion of each evaluation round, the WorkflowExecutor updates the FlyteWorkflow CRD with updated metadata fields to track the status between evaluation iterations.

 NodeExecutor
 ------------